walles/headsetharry/README.md

 * Set app version name from `git` somehow

 # TODO Before Releasing on Android Market
-* When finding TTS engines supporting the required language, try the system default TTS engine first, then the others in alphabetic order by package name (to be deterministic).
 * Add a license
 * Look up incoming phone numbers and read contact names rather than phone numbers.